MikeYu123/mathreader/README.md

 - get_pure_lex_errors()
     - Get 'pure' lex errors coming from PLY (Python Lex Yacc)
 - get_pure_yacc_errors()
-    - Get 'pure' yacc errors coming from PLY (Python Lex Yacc)
+    - Get 'pure' yacc errors coming from PLY (Python Lex Yacc) -->
+# Math Calc Recognition service
+This endpoint should be avaiable for backend to use.
+It uses tensorflow, therefore might be hard to run on arm64 arch
+## Install deps
+`pip3 install -r requirements.txt`
+## Env variables
+Following envs can be used to configure run:
+- `PORT` - port for app to run
+## How to run
+Example docker setup:
+`docker build -t mathreader .`
+`docker run -e PORT=5000 -p 5050:5050 --restart unless-stopped -d mathreader`